-2012 review of scientific literature on potential health effects of hydraulic fracturing, or “fracking,” to extract natural gas.
+2014 review of scientific literature on potential health and environmental effects of hydraulic fracturing, or “fracking,” to extract natural gas and shale oil.

-2011 study by Yale University, Texas A&M, and Boston University on the global impact of low-density urban sprawl.
+2011 study by Yale University, Texas A&M, and Boston University on the growing environmental impact of low-density urban and suburban sprawl.

 2013 study on how the water supply and management strategies of four cities in the U.S. and Australia have evolved over time.